 Long-term actions to implement Recommendation 3:

-CPUC staff (and Commissioners, as relevant and/or required) will assess the feasibility of allocating EE funding to DEI initiatives and related administrative barriers.
+CPUC staff (and Commissioners, as relevant and/or required) will assess the feasibility of allocating EE funding to JEDI initiatives and related administrative barriers.

 All ratepayer funding sources will be considered inclusive of Energy Efficiency EM&V funding.
-The basis for using EM&V funding would be that significant process improvements would be realized by integrating strong DEI initiatives into Energy Efficiency programs.
+The basis for using EM&V funding would be that significant process improvements would be realized by integrating strong JEDI initiatives into Energy Efficiency programs.

 Target philanthropic entities will be interviewed to assess feasibility of providing funding inclusive of amount, number of years funded, and required deliverables.
 Avoiding real or perceived Conflict of Interest is of paramount importance.